Hyperbolic and satellite Lorenz links obtained by twisting: Introduction

 Lorenz links are the closed periodic orbits of a system of equations investigated by Lorenz in the 1960s~\cite{Lorenz}.
 They exhibit interesting dynamics that has led to significant further investigation over the years, in the fields of dynamics, geometry, and topology; see for example~\cite{GhysLeys}.
 These links can be described as links on an embedded branched surface in $\RR^3$, called the Lorenz template, due to work of Guckenheimer and Williams~\cite{GuckenheimerWilliams}, and Tucker~\cite{Tucker}.
 Birman and Williams were the first to investigate Lorenz links through the lens of knot theory, in the 1980s~\cite{BirmanWilliams}, and the first to show such links are closed positive braids.
 Birman and Kofman~\cite{BirmanKofman} showed that Lorenz links are equivalent to T-links, which are positive braids with a particular form; see \refsec{Braids} below.
 Thus techniques from braid theory can be brought to bear upon Lorenz links via T-links.

-We are interested in the complement of these links, and in particular their geometrisation.
+We are interested in the complement of these links, and in particular their geometrization.
 Thurston showed in the 1980s that all knots in the 3-sphere are either torus knots, satellite, or hyperbolic~\cite{thurston:bulletin}, and we refer to this as the knot's geometric type.
 The geometric type of Lorenz links has been considered since work of Birman and Williams in the 1980s~\cite{BirmanWilliams}.
 They showed that all torus knots are Lorenz knots, and satellites obtained as certain cables of Lorenz knots are Lorenz knots.
-Hyperbolic geometry has been considered by Gomes, Franco, and Silva~\cite{GomesFrancoSilva:Partial, GomesFrancoSilva:Farey}, who proved hyperbolicity of Lorenz links satisfying certain conditions based on the Lorenz template.
+The hyperbolic geometry of Lorenz knots has been considered by Gomes, Franco, and Silva~\cite{GomesFrancoSilva:Partial, GomesFrancoSilva:Farey}, who proved hyperbolicity of certain Lorenz links satisfying conditions based on the Lorenz template.
 Satellite links have received additional attention, by El Rifai~\cite{ElRifai:Satellite}, de~Paiva~\cite{de2022satellite}, and de~Paiva and Purcell~\cite{depaiva-purcell2021satellites}.

 In spite of this work, there remains no systematic way of determining whether a Lorenz link is hyperbolic, toroidal, or satellite using its description either on the Lorenz template, or as a closed braid in the form of a T-link.
-These descriptions uniquely determine a link, and hence uniquely determine its geometric type, so it is natural to ask for a simple description of geometric type based on the description.
-We focus on T-links in this paper.
+These descriptions uniquely determine a link, and hence uniquely determine its geometric type, so it is natural to ask for a simple description of geometric type based on the Lorenz link description.

-The paper~\cite{depaiva-purcell2021satellites} begins a classification of the geometry of T-links, by finding examples that are satellite and also by identifying certain ``parent links'', which give classes of T-links under Dehn filling.
-While the work in that paper finds examples of satellite and hyperbolic links, it is incomplete for two reasons: \begin{enumerate} \item First, the hyperbolic geometry of the parent links is used to determine geometry of T-links for many examples.
-But the classification of the hyperbolic geometry of the parent links is incomplete. \item Second, because the results are obtained by Dehn filling, they apply only to links that admit full twists as T-link parameters, which are not required for general T-links. \end{enumerate}

-In this paper, we extend the classification of geometry of T-links as follows.
-First, we complete the classification of item~(1) above: \refthm{AugHyperbolic} completely classifies when parent links of fully twisted T-links are hyperbolic.
-This can be seen as an extension of work of Lee~\cite[Proposition~5.7]{Lee:Unknotted}, who proved a similar result for twisted torus knots.
-Positive twisted torus knots are T-links with only one additional torus braid besides the largest.
-Lee's result essentially proves \refthm{AugHyperbolic} in the case of only one additional link component in the parent.
-Our result applies to any number of additional link components in the parent.

-\refthm{AugHyperbolic} leads to new infinite families of hyperbolic T-links, determined only by parameters in a braid describing the link.